RyanDuff613/Tap-Room/README.md

 ## Setup/Installation Requirements
 This project will run on any current web browser, Google Chrome is recommended.
-Users will need to clone the project from my GitHub repository at https://github.com/RyanDuff613/Tap-Room.git .
+* Users will need to clone the project from my GitHub repository at https://github.com/RyanDuff613/Tap-Room.git .
 Once cloning is complete and the project files are available on a user's local computer, the user will be required to install all dependencies via NPM's command line interface.
-Enter project folder via command line and run $ npm install.
-When installation is complete run $ npm run build.
+* Enter project folder via command line and run $ npm install.
+* When installation is complete run $ npm run build.
 NPM will create a folder named dist.
-Using Chrome open the index.html file located in the Dist folder to view the project.
+* Using Chrome, open the index.html file located in the Dist folder to view the project.

 ## Specifications